2021 Award Winners About the Awards 2022 Award Categories Selection Criteria Sponsorship

 Awards are made based on project merit, as determined by the selection criteria.
 Awards are not necessarily made in every category, nor are there a predetermined number of awards in a category in any given year.

-Entries are evaluated using the following general criteria:
+Entries are evaluated by the awards jury using the following general criteria:

 - Exhibition of a new standard of excellence, thereby providing an example for the future.